 Cincinnati is a large city located in the state of Ohio.
-With a population of 298,550 people and 166 constituent neighborhoods, Cincinnati is the third largest community in Ohio.
-Much of the housing stock in Cincinnati was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 308,935 people and 169 constituent neighborhoods, Cincinnati is the third largest community in Ohio.
+Cincinnati has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Cincinnati has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Cincinnati in 2010 was $25,256, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $101,024 for a family of four.
+The per capita income in Cincinnati in 2018 was $34,060, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $136,240 for a family of four.
 However, Cincinnati contains both very wealthy and poor people as well.
-Cincinnati also has one of the higher rates of people living in poverty in the nation, with 30.95% of its population below the federal poverty line.

 Cincinnati is an extremely ethnically-diverse city.
 The people who call Cincinnati home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cincinnati residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cincinnati include Irish, English, Italian, and French .
+Important ancestries of people in Cincinnati include German, Irish, English, Italian, and Polish.

 The most common language spoken in Cincinnati is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.